-Shakespeare’s London.
 The ‘New Elizabethan Age’ finds Britain like a Shakespearean character, haunted by past ghosts; but on a World stage.
-Even the wind that scattered the Spanish Armada in 1588 seems to have returned on eve of Brexit, as the country voted for an uncertain future.
+Even the wind that scattered the Spanish Armada in 1588 seemed to have returned on eve of Brexit, as the country voted for an uncertain future.

-In this ‘Postal exhibition’, the art is sent unannounced to 44 selected people, making the viewers participants and in this age of consumerism and political uncertainty, It hopefully raises a wry smile.
+In my ‘Postal exhibition’, the art was sent unannounced to 44 selected people, making the viewers participants and in this age of consumerism and political uncertainty, It hopefully raised a wry smile.

-The postcard highlights the disappointment of reality, in is case when you superimpose Shakespeare’s world onto our modern one.
+The postcard highlights the disappointment of reality, when you superimpose Shakespeare’s world onto our modern one.
 ‘Brand Britain’ revolves around history but continually destroys it in the pursuit of monetary gain.